Columbus North High School

-Columbus North High School (CNHS) is one of the public high schools located in Columbus, Indiana.
+Columbus North High School (CNHS) is one of the public high schools located in Columbus, Indiana, United States.
 It is part of the Bartholomew Consolidated School Corporation (BCSC).
 Columbus North High School was previously known as Columbus High School.
 It was renamed Columbus North High School in 1973 upon the founding of Columbus East High School.

 Demographics

-The demographic breakdown of the students enrolled for the 2018-2019 school year is as follows:
+The demographic breakdown of the students enrolled for the 2021–2022 school year is as follows: